Qlwentt/big-omg-api/README.md

 # Big OMG API

 Big OMG is a Flask-based API that analyzes the time complexity of user-inputted code.
-It uses AI configurable AI models (or defaults to Claude 4 Opus) to provide detailed time complexity analysis and explanations, helping developers optimize their algorithms.
+It demonstrates how to use configurable AI models (or defaults to Claude 4 Opus) to provide detailed time complexity analysis and explanations, helping developers optimize their algorithms.

 ## Features